kallaway/100-days-of-code/r4-log.md

 Decided to use the pygame library.
 Its fast to import and there are a lot of tutorials on how to use it.

 So yeah.
 Was able to create a plane of existence I can now put my game board pieces on.
 UnitTest isnt working anymore, sadly, so I'm going to start tomorrow with finding out how to fix it or write new tests.

+### R4D4 (12/19/20)

+Writing the hour i put in for yesterday.
+Was stuck in writer's block.
+Got frustrated with most of my code and deleted most of it.
+Almost gave up on TDD.

+However, after such a crappy day, read this and it make me feel a lot better about my current position: https://www.freecodecamp.org/news/test-driven-development-what-it-is-and-what-it-is-not-41fa6bca02a2/.
+Realized I was focusing on the wrong parts of TDD, as well as not implementing it properly to begin with.
+Hope to change that today.